-- 69. When I was eleven years old I had a car accident and ended up with a fractured skull and a brain injury.
+69. When I was eleven years old I had a car accident and ended up with a fractured skull and a brain injury.
 One Sunday I went for a walk with some of the other girls.
-They had run away in front so I ran to catch them up, but some of the boys from Balcary, and others, stood in front to stop me.
-I couldn't get past so instead I went to cross the road to get away and was hit by a car and caravan. - 70.
-I was taken to the cottage hospital and treated by Dr Brogan there.
+They had run away in front so I ran to catch them up, but some of the boys from Balcary, past so instead I went to cross the road to get away and was hit by a car and caravan.

+- 70. I was taken to the cottage hospital and treated by Dr Brogan there.
 If it wasn't for him I don't think I'd be here today.
 He patched me up before I was taken up to Edinburgh Royal Infirmary.
 I was unconscious for a fortnight and in hospital in Edinburgh for quite some time. - 71.
 The accident affected my memory and I have had epilepsy ever since.
 Dr McAllister would always be the one that would come to the home if I had a fit.
 After I took epilepsy there was always someone with me when I was in the bath in case I took a fit. - 72.
 Our teeth were well looked after as well.
 We were taken to the dentist in Hawick regularly for check-ups and any treatment.